telerik/xamarin-forms-docs/installation-and-deployment/windows/visualstudio-extensions.md

 ---
 title: Visual Studio Extensions
 page_title: Visual Studio Extensions
-description: Check our detailed documentation artile for the Visual Studio Extensions on Windows.
-Find all you need to know in Xamarin.Forms instalation and deployment documentation.
+description: Check our detailed documentation article for the Visual Studio Extensions on Windows.
+Find all you need to know in Xamarin.Forms installation and deployment documentation.
 slug: vs-extensions
 position: 4
 ---